Thomas Henry Wilfred Pitman was born in Aberdare 17th May 1936.

 St Johns Rescue Boat then changed it’s name to Loughor Inshore Rescue after Crew were paying for fuel for call outs from their own pockets and decided to go alone and get Charity status away from St John and start afresh.

-They sold their Bungalow in Loughor and lived in a caravan before moving back to Abercrave then moving to Pontarddulais and settling down eventually in Einon Court Gorseinon surrounded by some wonderful friends in the Gwalia Complex.
+They sold their Bungalow in Loughor and lived in a caravan before moving to Pontarddulais and later settling down eventually in Einon Court Gorseinon surrounded by some wonderful friends in the Gwalia Complex.

 Wilf as you might had guessed returned regularly to visit the Crew at the Lifeboat he founded.
-Sadly in 2016 Wilf visited the station and told Crew of his illness and he said he would fight the Cancer in the throat which he did and later in 2017 he picked up a infection in the lungs and returned to Morriston Hospital to have fluid drained and returned home to Ray and getting regular check ups with his doctor’s at Tyr Felin which he did until November 2017 when he was taken ill and admitted to Singleton Hospital where he spent the last days of his life until 15th December 2017 where sadly Wilf passed on due to Pneumonia and Lymphoid Cancer.
+Sadly in 2016 Wilf visited the station and told Crew of his illness and he said he would fight the Cancer in the throat which he did and later in 2017 he picked up a infection in the lungs and returned to Morriston Hospital to have fluid drainedwilf struck up a good relationship with Mark Joseph physio and also made the news with Get Up & Go encouraging patients to get out of bed and keep active and returned home to Ray, getting regular check ups with his doctor’s at Tyr Felin which he did until November 2017 when he was taken ill and admitted to Singleton Hospital where he spent the last days of his life until 15th December 2017 where sadly Wilf passed on due to Pneumonia and Lymphoid Cancer.